Work With A Las Vegas Wills Attorney To Protect Your Legacy

 Most people associate wills with estate planning more than any other legal tool.
 Also known as a “last will,” this legal document allows you (the testator/testatrix) to state your wishes for how you want your property distributed after death.
 You can revoke or amend your will at any time during your lifetime.

 At the Law Offices of David A. Straus LLC, we treat your will as the foundation of your estate plan, but not its entirety.
-A will alone not only fails to help you avoid probate but guarantees it.
+A will alone not only fails to help you avoid probate – it ensures probate will be required.
 That is why we integrate wills with trusts, tax planning, asset protection strategies, and legacy planning to create a comprehensive approach that protects your wealth and ensures your wishes are honored.

 Key Components Of A Will